-Chris is the office leader of Oliver Wyman’s Actuarial practice in Hartford, CT and Boston, MA.
+Chris Whitney is a partner with Oliver Wyman’s Life Actuarial practices and works out of the Hartford, CT office.
 He specializes in life insurance and has more than a decade of experience in pricing, valuation, and corporate development and strategy.

 His experience includes advising insurers through regulatory changes, leading analysis and implementation of a change to an insurer’s reinsurance strategy, playing a key role in high-profile M&A assignments, and implementing principles-based reserving for insurers.
 Team members rely on Chris for advice on complex problems that require quick resolution.
 “I'm often depended on to provide actionable analysis or recommendations that build consensus around both the problem and the path toward a solution,” he notes.